Graeme Patterson: Secret Citadel

 The last sculptural piece, “Player Piano Waltz,” is an upright working piano that plays a haunting melody for the price of a loonie.
 Through the windows, the viewer glimpses different vignettes of these now estranged friends in adulthood: riding an elevator, sitting in a bar alone, recalling the old days.
 Devastating yet beautiful, “Player Piano Waltz” mourns the end of two friends and the isolated worlds of adulthood, making us, in D.H.
 Lawrence’s words, “weep like a child for the past.”

-Co-curated by Melissa Bennett and Sarah Fillmore, Secret Citadel is on tour from the Art Gallery of Hamilton and Art Gallery of Nova Scotia.
-Surrey Art Gallery is the only museum to see it in British Columbia.
+Origin of Exhibition: Secret Citadel is on tour from The Art Gallery of Hamilton and Art Gallery of Nova Scotia.
+Surrey Art Gallery is the only museum to see it at in British Columbia.

 Image credit: Installation view of Secret Citadel at the Art Gallery of Hamilton in 2013.
 Photo by Mike Lalich.